prometheus-operator/prometheus-operator/Documentation/thanos.md

 ...
 ```

-Note: If you're using Istio you may need to also set `ListenLocal` on the Thanos spec due to Istio's forwarding of traffic to localhost.
+Note: If you're using Istio you may need to also set `ListenLocal` or `ListenAddress` on the Thanos spec due to Istio's forwarding of traffic to localhost.

 ### Optional: Configuring Thanos Object Storage